Abhinav271828/summer21-ITL2/README.md

             - Features and Types of Performatives
              - Force
              - Sentence Types
+    * (09 July, Friday)
+        - IS – How to be Polite with Emojis: A Pragmatic Analysis of Face Work Strategies in an Online Learning Environment
+        - M – Pragmatic Functions of Code-Switching among Basque-Spanish Bilinguals

 ## Lecture recordings
 The lectures can be found [here](https://web.microsoftstream.com/user/73883361-dea3-4d91-8989-a18e4e3920d5).